Centre for Food Safety announces test results on hot pot food samples (with photo)

 "People should also pay attention to the amount of food consumed and follow a balanced diet when having hot pot meals.
 To reduce fat intake, it is preferable to choose a clear soup base as it contains less fat than bone, satay and mala soup bases.
 Eat vegetables first to fill oneself up and then meat to prevent overeating.
 Members of the public should also eat more vegetables with high dietary fibre and less fatty meats and animal offal, and use less sauce and condiments.
 If there are nutrition labels for hot pot products, make healthier food choices by referring to their nutritional contents and choosing those lower in fat, sodium and sugars," the spokesman said.

-The Centre for Food Safety of the Food and Environmental Hygiene Department today (November 24) announced the test results of the surveillance project on hot pot cuisine.
-All 315 samples tested were satisfactory.
+The Centre for Food Safety of the Food and Environmental Hygiene Department today (December 4) announced the test results of the surveillance project on hot pot cuisine.
+The test results of 315 samples collected were satisfactory.